Stability of a cross-diffusion system and approximation by repulsive random walks: a duality approach: Main objects and results

 In order to state the following result, we need to introduce, for any integer $M\geq 1$, the discretization of the flat (one dimensional) torus $\T$

-Given a vector $\bm{u}\in\RR^M$, classically there exists exactly one piecewise continuous function defined on $\T$ for which its value on each point $x_k$ of $\T_M$ is given by $u_k$; we denote this function $\pi_M(\bm{u})$.
-We adapt the same notation if instead of $\bm{u}$ one considers a vector valued map $\bm{U}$ (which could depend on the event $\omega$ or the time $t$ for instance), so that $\pi_M(\bm{U})$ becomes a real-valued map.
+Given a vector $\bm{u}\in\RR^M$, classically there exists exactly one continuous piecewise linear function defined on $\T$ for which its value on each point $x_k$ of $\T_M$ is given by $u_k$; we denote this function $\pi_M(\bm{u})$.
+We adapt the same notation if instead of $\bm{u}$ one considers a vector valued map $\bm{U}$ (which could depend on the event $\omega$ or the time $t$ for instance), so that $\pi_M(\bm{U})$ becomes a real-valued map.\\ This time, to measure the distance between those random functions we use the probabilistic version of the distance introduced in Subsection~\ref{subsec:not}, that is \eqref{eq:tripnorm}. \begin{thm} Let $T>0$.
+In the one dimensional case $d=1$, assume the existence of a non-negative solution $u,v$ belonging to $L^\infty(Q_T)\cap L^2(0,T;H^3(\T))$ of the system \eqref{eq:SKT:cons}, initialized by $u_0,v_0$ in $L^\infty\cap H^3(\T)$ and satisfying the assumption \eqref{ineq:small}.
+Consider the stochastic processes $(\bm{U}^{M,N},\bm{V}^{M,N})$ defined by \eqref{eq:traj} and assume the existence of $\C_0$ such that for all $M,N\in\NN$,